statonlab/aurora-galaxy-tools/README.md

-## Docker GRReport
+## GRReport

-A Galaxy docker container with R markdown based Galaxy tools installed.
-This Docker image is used as a demonstration to show how R markdown can be used as a framework for Galaxy tool development.
+This repository contains Galaxy tools that are wrapped in the framework of R Markdown.
+Galaxy Rmarkdown tools output one or more Rmarkdown HTML reports.

 ## Examples of R Markdown tool outputs